 The electricity in the camp is fully powered by solar energy, but we have a small generator for backup during inclement weather.
-Every room has 24 hour solar lighting and there is the provision for charging electronics in a every tent including the lounge and dining..
+Every room has 24-hour solar lighting and there is the provision for charging electronics in every tent including the lounge and dining area.

-We endeavour to create as little waste as possible.
-The small amounts of plastic waste collected at camp are sent to Nairobi for re-cycling, along with all metals, cans, tins and glass.
-All combustibles are incinerated on site and we put organic waste into a sealed bio pit where it decomposes and is inaccessible to wildlife.
+We endeavor to create as little waste as possible.
+The small amounts of plastic waste collected at camp are sent to Nairobi for recycling, along with all metals, cans, tins, and glass.
+All combustibles are incinerated on-site and we put organic waste into a sealed bio pit where it decomposes and is inaccessible to wildlife.

-All grey water from the kitchen passes through several grease traps, which are cleaned weekly to reduce the footprint on the environment, before continuing into the soak away pit.
-The Camp uses a septic treatment system and plans to install new technology which will enable the black water to be recycled and used around the camp grounds.
+All greywater from the kitchen passes through several grease traps, which are cleaned weekly to reduce the footprint on the environment, before continuing into the soak away pit.
+The Camp is using a septic treatment system and plans to install new technology that will enable the black water to be recycled and used around the campgrounds.

 Pack for a Purpose

-We are proud members of Pack for a Purpose, an initiative which allows travellers like you to make a lasting impact on the local community.
+We are proud members of Pack for a Purpose, an initiative that allows travelers like you to make a lasting impact on the local community.
 If you can spare just a few kilos of space in your suitcase to bring supplies for schools or medical clinics, you will be making an invaluable impact on the lives of our local children and families.

 Pack for a Purpose

-We are proud members of Pack for a Purpose and support two primary schools in the neighbouring areas by providing learning materials and equipment.
+We are proud members of Pack for a Purpose and support two primary schools in the neighboring areas by providing learning materials and equipment.

 We also support the local community by buying their crafts and selling them in our souvenir shop, as well as encouraging visitors to meet the local communities through cultural visits in the manyattas (traditional villages).